Wallby/git-open/README.md

 `git open <branch/commit> <path-to-file>` will open the file from the specified branch or commit

 *NOTE: the value that can be specified for `commit` here is displayed in the SHA1 ID box in gitk if selecting a commit (usually no more than the 10 first characters have to be copied, as long as there isn't any ambiguity with another commit it will suffice)*

+Regardless of which way of using `git open`, you can additionally provide the `-i/--interactive parameter` anywhere which will prompt for choosing a program with which to open the file instead of using the default program.

+*NOTE: e.g. `git open -i <branch/commit> <path-to-file>` and `git open <branch/commit> --interactive <path-to-file>` mean the same*

 **Examples**